robertwayne/blossom/README.md

 3. *(requires SQLx CLI)* From the root directory, run `sqlx migrate run` to apply the schema.
 4. Hack away!
-5. Run `./check.sh` before you open a PR.
+5. *(requires SQLx CLI & Node)* Run `./check.sh` before you open a PR.
+If you do not have the optional dependencies, run the commands manually.

 *By contributing, you agree that any code submitted by you shall be dual-licensed under MIT and Apache-2.0.*